OpenTechSchool-Brussels/data-visualisation-with-processing/readme.markdown

 http://www.tylerlhobbs.com/writings/probability-distributions-for-artists

 Todo:
+- recheck usage of "strokeWeight", creates problem later on with the workshop....
 - get a real part about usage of color (a section?) find a good data set and kind of data to explore
 - Create little game data set where some specific information needs to be got (like one value is very different, we have two clusters, ...) and ask what this info is.
 Should be hard to see by the numbers, but easy to tell by finding a good visualisation.
 - One more log: Graphs & Networks (Wikipedia nodes?)